XRPLF/xrpl-dev-portal/content/references/protocol-reference/transactions/transaction-types/ammdeposit.md

 ### AMMDeposit Modes

-This transaction has several modes, depending on which flags you specify.
+This transaction has five modes, defined by which flag you specify.
 Each mode expects a specific combination of fields.
 The modes fall into two categories:

-- **Double-asset deposits**, in which you provide both assets in the AMM's pool in proportions that match the balance of those assets already there.
+- **Double-asset deposits**, in which you provide both assets in the AMM's pool, proportional to the balance of the assets already there.
 These deposits are not subject to a fee.
 - **Single-asset deposits**, in which you provide only one of the AMM's two assets.
-You can envision a single-asset deposit as trading _some_ of the deposited asset for the other asset, then performing a double-asset deposit.
-The trading fee applies to the amount you would need to trade for, but not to the rest of the deposit; the amount of the fee is debited from the LP Tokens paid out. _For example, if the AMM's asset pool is split perfectly evenly between USD and EUR, and you try to deposit 100 USD, the amount of LP Tokens you receive is slightly less than if you had deposited 50 EUR + 50 USD, because you pay the trading fee to convert some of your USD to an equal amount of EUR._
+The AMM charges a fee, debited from the LP Tokens paid out, based on how much your deposit shifts the balance of assets in the pool.

 The following combinations of fields indicate a **double-asset deposit**: